benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 ---
 layout: post
 category : people
-title: Is the Open Plan Office Really Worth it?
+title: Is Collaboration and Open Communication Really Worth it?
 tagline: "people"
-tags : [people, open plan, introvert, management, collaboration, privacy, efficiency]
+tags : [people, open plan, introvert, extrovert, management, collaboration, communication, privacy, efficiency]
 ---
 {% include JB/setup %}

 <div class="intro">
 <div class="intro-txt">
 <p>
+Open plan work environments.
+Often touted as preferrable when compared to private work areas and offices because of the open collaboration, communication, social interraction and team building they _apparently_ foster.
+Not to mention the actual reduction in bottom line costs of accomodating staff.
+But is any of this actually true?
+Shouldn't we be looking at empirical studies to determine whether or not the percieived benefits are grounded in truth and reality?
+Do the cost savings of open plan work environments really stack up?
 </p>
 <p>
 ???